crcdng/hen-timeline/timeline.md

 Artist and climate activist Joanie Lemercier [sheds more light on the energy consumption of Proof-of-Work Ethereum cryptoart platforms](https://joanielemercier.com/the-problem-of-cryptoart/).
 Hic et Nunc runs on Tezos, a Proof-of-Stake blockchain whose energy impact is neglectable in comparison to Proof-of-Work (Bitcoin, Ethereum) according to [an article published by the Tezos foundation](https://medium.com/tqtezos/proof-of-work-vs-proof-of-stake-the-ecological-footprint-c58029faee44).

 ### February 24, 2021
 Artist Mario Klingemann [mints what appears to be the 112th NFT on Hic et Nunc](https://twitter.com/quasimondo/status/1364558512286806018).
 However, this work is among the first 152 pieces that were created on a different smart contract and therefore have become "invisible".
-[This NFT by Mike Tyka](https://hic.af/objkt/24880) has collected those lost OBJKTs and links to the still available information on them.
+[This NFT by Mike Tyka](https://hic.af/objkt/24880) collects those lost NFTs and links to information on them that is still available.

 ### <a name="beginning">March 1, 2021</a>

 ![](assets/20210301.png)
-This date marks the official beginning of H=N, when “swapping OBJKTs” (trading of NFTs in H=N lingo) is possible. ([deleted Tweet](https://twitter.com/hicetnunc2000/status/1366345595405934592)).
+This date marks the official beginning of H=N, when “swapping OBJKTs” (trading of NFTs in H=N lingo) is possible ([deleted Tweet](https://twitter.com/hicetnunc2000/status/1366345595405934592)).
 At the same time, [the governance hDAO token is released](https://better-call.dev/mainnet/KT1AFA2mwNUMNd4SsujE1YYp29vd8BZejyKW/tokens).

 ### March 10, 2021
 First commit to hicetnunc API GitHub repo